mcqll/mcqll.github.io/README.md

 # MCQLL website
-The website for the Montreal Computational & Quantitative Linguistics Lab, MCQLL, lives here.
+The website for the Montréal Computational & Quantitative Linguistics Lab, MCQLL, lives here.
 See [mcqll.org](https://mcqll.org).

 This jekyll-based site was designed off of the